Welcome to the Gentle Procedures Ottawa circumcision clinic in Gatineau.

 Very rarely, more serious bleeding can occur which may require a visit to the hospital.
 Infection is also a possible complication.
 It is extremely rare and can be associated with redness, pus, and a foul smell from the circumcision.
 It is treated by putting Bactroban antibiotic ointment five times a day on the penis which usually resolves any infection within one or two days.

 Suboptimal cosmetic result is another possible but very infrequent complication.

 Healing occurs in several stages, and most newborns show signs of healing by one week.
 Your son will have a check up appointment a few days after circumcision so that our circumcision doctor can make sure that healing is proceeding as expected.

 An Ottawa Baby Circumcision Clinic

-When looking for the best facility for your son’s circumcision, please consider that the techniques for providing this surgery can vary from doctor to doctor.
-Our Pollock method has been refined and standardized over 50,000 procedures.
+When looking for a facility for your son’s circumcision, please consider that our Pollock method has been refined and standardized over 60,000 procedures.
 Your boy will benefit from a high standard for care.

 Hospital Infant Circumcision Procedures

 Ontario hospitals do not generally offer baby circumcision for newborns.
 OHIP does not provide non-therapeutic circumcision procedures.

 Families that desire a circumcision performed for their infant son can be served by a dedicated circumcision clinic like Gentle Procedures, in order to get fast and convenient access to services.